Housing for rabbits

 Rabbit runs and hutches

-A run will need to be at least three meters by two meters, by one meter high and they'll need access to this space at all times.
+A run will need to be at least three metres by two metres, by one meter high and they'll need access to this space at all times.
 It will also need to be predator-proof so foxes and other animals cannot get in.

 Rabbits like to dig so you'll also need to make sure they can't get out!